Kamva/hexa-event/README.md

 - [x] Add support of protocol buffer to send events.
 - [x] Add `Extra []interface{}` option to the `SubscriptionOptions` to get more features on each subscription relative to each driver. remove list of options in consumerGenerator(we can generate without a consumer generator or simple consumer generator) __[Accepted]__.
 - [x] Implement nats-streaming driver
+- [ ] Implement a new background process to remove old messages in the kafka outbox pattern.
 - [ ] Implement Mock driver
 - [ ] Write Tests.
 - [ ] Implement mock